A set of 8 tumblers were thrown using Potclays Smooth Raku Clay.

 - fill with water, leave 24 hours, pat dry and measure any weight gain - this is a short term test suitable for tableware that is used occasionally

-- put in a pan with 5% soda ash and simmer for 6 hours, pat dry and measure any weight gain - this is my standard dishwasher test (corresponding to 250 dishwasher cycles), and will test both the waterproofness of the pot in regular use, and its resistance to a caustic dishwasher environment
+- let the pieces dry until there is no more weight loss, then put in a pan with 5% soda ash and simmer for 6 hours, pat dry and measure any weight gain - this is my standard dishwasher test (corresponding to 250 dishwasher cycles), and will test both the waterproofness of the pot in regular use, and its resistance to a caustic dishwasher environment

 After the waterproofness tests, additional tests will be done to determine how stain resistant the pots are, and whether or not they affect the taste of food.